Sybilai/Bomberman-Env/README.md

 ###Steps

-1. Connect to environment
+1. Connect to the environment
-1. Send event `login`
+1. Send the event `login`
 1. Getting the state and rules of the game
 1. Get every frame
 1. Send at every frame decisions